 Companies like Citi Group have already begun uniquely using systems.
 More specifically, Citi is relying on big data to combat fraud and identity theft for its customers.

-AI in Manufacturing and the Workforce
+Artificial Intelligence Applications in Manufacturing & the Workforce

 The days of “dumb” production line and manufacturing robots that do some remarkably essential functions are coming to an end.
 Factories of the future will be able to autonomously operate without human intervention, mostly thanks to AI, machine learning and advanced robotics.